Ready, Aim, Fire!

 Yet this is no longer a timeless landscape.
 Development is pressing in on the Red Hills.
 Between 1980 and 2009 Tallahassee's population more than doubled, from 81,548 to 177,879, and tens of thousands of rural acres were lost to low-density residential development.
 The nationwide economic slump is hampering families that annually spend hundreds of thousands of dollars maintaining open lands with frequent fires that are the foundation of the region's ecology.
 Many plantation owners are growing older, and their conservation ethic may or may not be shared by heirs and new owners.
 A loss of expanded tax benefits for conservation easements could make it more difficult to secure new open-space agreements.
 "Our job of selling conservation and stewardship is only getting more challenging," says Lane Green, executive director of the Tall Timbers Research Station, a privately funded, 4,000-acre Red Hills research facility whose work is the foundation of conservation efforts in the region.

 To some, quail hunters might seem an unlikely ally for conservationists.
-Nationwide, bobwhite numbers have fallen 82 percent in four decades, putting the bird at the top of Audubon’s list of.
+Nationwide, bobwhite numbers have fallen 82 percent in four decades, putting the bird at the top of Audubon's list of Common Birds in Decline.
 Yet the habitat maintained by the quail plantations closely resembles much of the native South, where sweeping pinewoods underlain with grasslands once covered 150,000 square miles from Virginia to Texas.

 What can be done in the Red Hills is land management on a scale difficult to achieve in many places.
 On a typical plantation, woods are burned as frequently as every year or two.
 "Our primary concern is knocking back the hardwoods that encroach on open grasslands," Robbie Green tells me one morning.
 The wildlife habitat manager for Mistletoe Plantation, a 3,000-acre tract on south Georgia's serpentine Ochlockonee River, Green steers his truck between six-foot-wide firebreaks harrowed into the ground.
 "The tool for that is fire, and a lot of it."
 In addition to prescribed burns and selective logging, plantations rely heavily on supplemental feeding of quail and detailed monitoring of populations to boost bird production.